Living the tasty life on FoodSt

 “When you taste her food, you can taste that it’s homemade,” Gnanadickam says.
 “You can taste the love in that food.
 And I think that’s the difference with our products compared to anything that’s commercially made.”

-“This is all about allowing people within our community – and we live in such a beautiful, multicultural community – to share the dishes that are close to their hearts, and that they cook with love,” Gnanadickam says.
+“We live in such a beautiful, multicultural community,” she says.
+“This is all about allowing people within our community to share the dishes that are close to their hearts, and that they cook with love.”

 Safe, supportive and very satisfying

 “We offer employment to those who are talented and passionate about food yet may struggle with traditional workplaces,” Gnanadickam says.
-“This is a model that can be taken into every community – even in regional communities.
-Our vision, our goal, is to get this into as many communities as we can to empower more people, whether it’s earning an income by sharing food and doing what you love, or if you’re someone who’s struggling to source food that’s nutritious and tasty.
+“This is a model that can work in every community.
+Even in regional communities.
+Our vision, our goal, is to get this into as many communities as we can to empower more people.
+Whether it’s earning an income by sharing food and doing what you love, or if you’re someone who’s struggling to source food that’s nutritious and tasty.
 It’s all about supporting each other.”